Diagonal supersymmetry for coinvariant rings: Universal series for the symmetric group

-A natural question is if the graded Frobenius series for $R_n^{(1,0)}$ or $R_n^{(0,1)}$ determines the other, similarly if the bigraded Frobenius series for $R_n^{(2,0)}$, $R_n^{(1,1)}$, or $R_n^{(0,2)}$ determines any of the others.
+A natural question is whether the graded Frobenius series for $R_n^{(1,0)}$ or $R_n^{(0,1)}$ determines the other; similarly whether the bigraded Frobenius series for $R_n^{(2,0)}$, $R_n^{(1,1)}$, or $R_n^{(0,2)}$ determines any of the others.
 We will answer these in the negative in Proposition~\ref{prop:negative}.

 More generally, fix $k,j \geq 0$ and consider the following.
 Suppose we know the following multigraded Frobenius series expansion for fixed $n$:

 For any $0 \leq k' \leq k$ and $0 \leq j' \leq j$, because of restriction (equations~\eqref{eq:restriction1} and \eqref{eq:restriction2}), this determines the $c_{\lambda\mu}$ necessary to expand